UBC-LA-Hackathon/student-dashboard/1-Canvas-API-Token.md

 Once you save the file, the server will automatically restart.

-You should receive response back that looks something like this:
+You should receive response back that looks something like this printed in the terminal:
 ```js
 {
   id: 50,